 - Assistance to individuals and professionals to manage their financial assets

 - Recommendations and advice on financial investments or good portfolio management

 - Daily monitoring of the financial markets and the evolution of the main investment products

 - Purchases and sales of financial products on behalf of its clients.

 Not sure where to get started?
 Our financial advisors have extensive knowledge of investing in Canada.

 Depending on the type of assistance you need, there are different ways to find a financial advisor, including:

-- Banks and credit unions: they generally have qualified employees capable of steering you toward investments that suit your investor profile.
+- Banks and credit unions: generally have qualified employees capable of steering you toward investments that suit your investor profile.
 These advisors are trained to help you buy different assets and set aside savings for the future.

 - Brokers and mutual fund dealers: These are people who help you buy and sell assets such as stocks, bonds or mutual funds.
 They can also help you open an investment or savings plan.